amcintosh/FreshBooks-Timer/README.md

 ### Usage

-To get started, run fbtimer and follow the steps to authorize it against your FreshBooks acocunt.
+To get started, run fbtimer and follow the steps to authorize it against your FreshBooks account.
 ```
 $ fbtimer
 ```